IMPORTANT REMINDERS: Fall 2016

 - Math and Computer Science –Galileo 101B

 If you are wait-listed for a course or courses, you must attend the first class session to determine if the instructor can accommodate you.
-If you are admitted to the course, you must turn in a signed Drop/Add form to the Registrar’s Office during the Drop/Add period.
+If you are admitted to the course, you must turn in a signed Drop/Add form to the Office of the Registrar during the Drop/Add period.

-You are not officially registered in the course until the Registrar’s Office receives and processes your Drop/Add form.
+You are not officially registered in the course until the Office of the Registrar receives and processes your Drop/Add form.